Skip to menu Skip to content Skip to footer

 What you'll learn

-• Understand how the design of a study impacts data collection and interpretation, in order to recognise the strengths and limitations of various data sources
+• Understand how the design of a study impacts data collection and interpretation to recognise the strengths and limitations of various data sources.

-• Gain knowledge of key data terms and statistical concepts to interpret data accurately
+• Gain knowledge of fundamental data terms and statistical concepts to interpret data accurately.

-• Develop knowledge and skills to assess and synthesize different data sources, including understanding how to use visualisations to support key messages
+• Develop knowledge and skills to assess and synthesise different data sources, including understanding how to use visualisations to support key messages.

 Time commitment